HongjianLi/igrow/README.md

 igrow
 =====

-igrow is a multithreaded structure-based [drug design] tool for computational drug discovery.
-It is inspired by [AutoGrow], and is hosted by GitHub at https://github.com/HongjianLi/igrow under [Apache License 2.0].
+igrow is an automatic structure-based [drug design] tool for computer-aided drug discovery.
+It was inspired by [AutoGrow], and is hosted on GitHub at https://github.com/HongjianLi/igrow under [Apache License 2.0].

 Features
 --------

-* igrow uses [idock] as backend docking engine.
+* igrow uses [idock] as the backend docking engine.
 * igrow implements branch exchange as its crossover operator.
-* igrow digests ligands in pdbqt format, saving the effort of calling the prepare_ligand4 python script.
+* igrow reads and writes ligands in pdbqt format without file format conversion.
-* igrow uses io service pool to reuse threads and maintain a high CPU utilization throughout the entire synthsizing procedure.
+* igrow uses an io service pool to reuse threads and maintain a high CPU utilization throughout the entire synthsizing procedure.
-* igrow utilizes dynamic pointer vector to cache and sort ligands.
+* igrow utilizes a dynamic pointer vector to cache and sort generated ligands.
-* igrow traces the sources of generated ligands and dumps the statistics in csv format so that users can easily get to know how the ligands are synthesized from the initial elite ligands.
+* igrow traces the sources of generated ligands and outputs the statistics in csv format.

 Supported operating systems and compilers
 -----------------------------------------

-* Arch Linux 3.12.9 x86_64 and CLANG 3.4
+* Arch Linux x86_64 and clang 3.7.0
+* Mac OS X x86_64 and clang 3.7.0
-* Windows 7 SP1 x64 and Visual Studio 2013 Update 1
+* Windows 8.1 x64 and Visual Studio 2015 Update 1

 Compilation
 -----------

 igrow depends on [Boost C++ Libraries].
-Boost 1.55.0 is supported.
+Boost 1.59.0 was tested.
 The must-be-built libraries required by igrow are `System`, `Filesystem` and `Program Options`.
 An unofficial header-only library, Boost.Process, is also required by igrow.
 The file `process.zip` must be extracted to the Boost distribution tree in order to pass compilation.

 ### Compilation on Linux